 Compiling converts the information from a job source file (JSL) into an object file (JDL).
-This is the command to enter at the LPS PC User Interface to compile the JSL:
+This is the command to enter at the keyboard display user interface to compile the JSL:

 PDL [filename [.JDL]] [,parameters]

 The file-id is the source file that contains the PDL command.
 The file-id can be the file-name alone, or, more typically, the file-name and the file directory or extension, in the form file-name.file-type.